Core concepts

 A Group represents a subset of devices filtered by a Selector.

-The Group can be used to perform operations on Devices contained in it (e.g. an Update Campaign).
+The Group can be used to perform operations on Devices contained in it.

 Since Tags and Attributes of a Device can change, Groups do not statically define the set of Devices they contain but they change dynamically following Device changes.